Maximinodotpy/articles/014 - Ripple Button with HTML, SASS and JavaScript/_blog/article.md

+---
-# Ripple Button with HTML, SASS, and JavaScript
+name: 'Ripple Button with HTML, SASS, and JavaScript'
-**Learn how to make a button that has a ripple effect when you click it.
-We will use HTML, SASS and JavaScript.**
+description: 'Learn how to make a button that has a ripple effect when you click it.
+We will use HTML, SASS and JavaScript.'
+---

 ## Idea